krishna-kalavadia/Simple-RTOS/README.md

 ---

 This is a very bare-bones RTOS implementation to learn about real-time systems and related concepts.
 There are many features omitted that I hope to implement; for example, thread exit handling, dynamic task management, priority-based scheduling, and inter-thread communication, which would make this a more complete implementation.

-This RTOS project was developed as a part of MTE-241: Introduction to Computer Structures and Real-Time Systems at the University of Waterloo